zedlopez/ifm/The Recipe Book.md

 	say "Your childhood accident left you unable to hear any but the loudest noises.
 Currently there is only silence."
 ```

 Janine may also have new, different perspective on her surroundings, expressed through the descriptions of the things she looks at; [Uncommon Ground] makes a "by viewpoint" token for text alternatives, allowing us to tag our descriptions to indicate which variations should be shown to which viewpoint characters.
-[The Crane's Leg 1] and [The Crane's Leg 2] offer more elaborate and specialized ways of customizing the player character's observations to depend on how they relate (physically and in attitude) to the things around them.
+[The Crane's Leg 1] and [The Crane's Leg 2] offer more elaborate and specialised ways of customising the player character's observations to depend on how they relate (physically and in attitude) to the things around them.

 If we want to change the tense and person of narration from the conventional present second person, we may do this as well: